Zamiell/isaac-racing-client/mod/BUGS.md

 * It does not add the familiars back in the correct order.
 (Reported by thisguyisbarry)
 * It does not properly account for familiars from Cambion Conception and Immaculate Conception.
 * It can cause you to get a 2nd Small Rock from a tinted rock.
 (Reported by Moucheron Quipet)
-* It can grant the Stompy transformation if you revive with Magic Mushroom.
+* It can grant the Stompy transformation if you revive with Magic Mushroom or Leo.
 * Reviving with Magic Mushroom bugs out the screen.
 (Reported by thisguyisbarry)
 * Being a ghost while Mega Blast is active will show the animation playing but the blast itself will be removed.
 * Being a ghost will prevent Brimstone-style lasers from firing.
 (Reported by Xelnas)